-- The liabilities of the District exceeded its assets at the close of the most recent fiscal year resulting in a net position balance of (\$4,846). - The change in the District's total net position in comparison with the prior fiscal year was (\$4,846), a decrease.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2022, the District's governmental funds reported combined ending fund balances of \$8,299.
-The total fund balance is unassigned and is available for spending at the District's discretion.
+- The liabilities of the District exceeded its assets at the close of the most recent fiscal year resulting in a net position deficit balance of (\$355,139). - The change in the District's total net position in comparison with the prior fiscal year was (\$345,503), a decrease.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$273,893, an increase of \$265,824 in comparison with the prior period.
+The total fund balance is restricted for debt service and capital projects, non-spendable for prepaid items, and the remainder is unassigned deficit fund balance in the general fund.